syncfusion-content/flutter-docs/Flutter/datagrid/export-to-pdf.md

 ## Export DataGrid to PDF document

-You can export the data to [PdfDocument](https://pub.dev/documentation/syncfusion_flutter_pdf/latest/pdf/PdfDocument-class.html) by using the `exportToPdfDocument` method from the `key.currentState` of the DataGrid.
+Export the data to the [PdfDocument](https://pub.dev/documentation/syncfusion_flutter_pdf/latest/pdf/PdfDocument-class.html) by using the `exportToPdfDocument` method from the `key.currentState` of the DataGrid.

 {% tabs %}
 {% highlight Dart %}